Jordan Lilley: Early career

 Lilley started at the amateur club Stanningley ARLFC.

 Leeds Rhinos

 Lilley made his début for Leeds in their 2015 Super League match against Wakefield Trinity at Belle Vue.
 He went on to make a handful of appearances in 2015 and just missed out on a spot in the Grand Final team at the end of the season.
 In 2016 Lilley became a regular in the Leeds team after Danny McGuire was injured at the start of the season.

 Hunslet

 Lilley was dual registered in 2015 with Hunslet Hawks in the Championship, and played four games for the club, kicking ten goals.

 Bradford Bulls

 He joined Bradford on a loan deal in February 2017.

 Leigh Centurions

 In March 2018 Lilley joined Leigh on a month loan.

 Bradford Bulls

-He rejoined Bradford on a year and a half loan deal before signing permanently on a two-year deal mid way through the 2019 season.
+He rejoined Bradford on a year and a half loan deal before signing permanently on a two-year deal midway through the 2019 season.